top of page

 master federal retired badge.png

-Chief Lane spent nine years as a uniformed police officer and crime scene technician where he responded to police calls for service.
-Chief Lane was promoted to Detective where he was assigned to the Intelligence Unit investigating gain related crimes and eventually became a Certified Forensic Computer Examiner (CFCE) with IACIS.
-Chief Lane spent the next six years as a CFCE investigating child porn, homicide, and other computer-related cases.
-Chief Lane was also a long term member of MAGTF (Multi Agency Gang Task Force) where he worked in conjunction with other agencies to combat criminal street gang violence.
+Billy began his career with nine years as a uniformed police officer and crime scene technician, responding to a wide range of police calls for service.
+He was later promoted to Detective and assigned to the Intelligence Unit, where he investigated gang-related crimes.
+During this time, Billy became a Certified Forensic Computer Examiner (CFCE) with the International Association of Computer Investigative Specialists (IACIS), dedicating six years to investigating cases involving child pornography, homicide, and other computer-related offenses.
+He also served as a long-standing member of the Multi-Agency Gang Task Force (MAGTF), collaborating with various agencies to combat gang violence.

-Chief Lane completed his remaining five years of service working undercover in the narcotics unit where he was tasked with writing search warrants and investigating narcotics violations.
-While in the narcotics unit he was deputized as a Federal Task Force Officer with the United States Department of Homeland Security, Homeland Security Investigations, where he was tasked with working undercover, rescuing human trafficking victims and also assisted the Homeland Security Investigations SRT Team with federal search warrants.
+In the final five years of his law enforcement career, Billy worked undercover in the narcotics unit, focusing on drafting search warrants and investigating narcotics violations.
+As a Federal Task Force Officer with the United States Department of Homeland Security, Homeland Security Investigations, he played a critical role in rescuing human trafficking victims and supporting the Homeland Security Investigations SRT Team during federal search warrants.

-Chief Lane was also attached to the diplomatic protection detail while assigned to the intelligence unit where he assisted on Presidential Protection details for George Bush and Barack Obama and other political dignitaries as both an intelligence officer and armed diplomatic protection agent.
+Billy’s career also included prestigious assignments in diplomatic protection.
+While in the intelligence unit, he contributed to Presidential Protection details for George W. Bush and Barack Obama, as well as other political dignitaries, serving as both an intelligence officer and an armed diplomatic protection agent.

 • Certified Diplomatic Protection Professional (ITAC Services)